MARKETING PARTNERSHIP PROGRAM

 Toy Chest, for Toys

-• Great Toys for Kids – This helps the customer understand you sell toys
+• Great Toys for Kids – Clearly communicates that you sell toys.

-• Great Toys for the Beach – This can help your customer if you have special niche items.
+• Great Toys for the Beach – Targets niche markets, helping customers find specialized items.

 multicolored learning toys